ADAPunkz/api/README.md

 Rules:

 - Keep it focused.
 Desired code style can be inferred from the existing code base.
-Use modern C# features and follow VS IntelliSense suggestions where appropriate.
 - Keep it light.
 Try to avoid adding external dependencies unless you really need to.
 - Keep it generic.
 We, or others, may end up using this code for other NFTs.